formation-res/formation-res/README.md

 ### Extra Data

 The extra data object is where you can put meta data that is specific to your company that you want to track to FORMATION.
-Extra data fields must be of type String.
+Internally, the values that you put in these objects are stored using tags.
+You can use json primitives, lists of primitives, or objects.
+In case of objects, the values will be stored in serialized json form.
+If you can, please flatten the fields as this simplifies working with the data on our side.

 FORMATION will store this data and aggregate the latest version of the data to the objects on the map.

 FORMATION may also offer additional features tailored to your data in the future.

+Finally, we may expose UI functionality that allows you to customize the UI given specific ExtraData attributes.
+This is not currently supported.

 ## POST /objects/extradata